We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 The challenge in our organisation and across Great Britain is to eliminate any gender pay gap.

 Our report is inclusive of Agency Workers whom which we have to do direct control of pay rate.
-The sectors we supply tend to be male-dominated including Logistics and Warehousing.
+The sectors we supply tend to be male-dominated including Logistics, Warehousing and Construction.
 Our permanent employees represent less than 1% of the data.

 Women's Hourly Rate is:

-In this organisation, women occupy 22.6% of the highest paid jobs and 43.6% of the lowest paid
+In this organisation (which includes Temporary Agency Workers and direct employees) women occupy 28.35% of the highest paid jobs and 42.6% of the lowest paid

 Women's Bonus Pay is: